-What does a carbon border tax do and why have it?
+What does a carbon border adjustment do and why have it?

-The European Union wants to become “climate-neutral” by the middle of the century, an objective that should turn the bloc into “a modern, resource-efficient and competitive economy, where there are no net emissions of greenhouse gases.”
+The European Union wants to become climate-neutral by the middle of the century, an objective that should turn the bloc into “a modern, resource-efficient and competitive economy, where there are no net emissions of greenhouse gases.”
 To achieve this, the EU has set up a carbon emissions trading scheme (EU ETS) and is introducing increasingly tougher climate and environmental standards for businesses.
-Should the bloc decide on an even more ambitious medium-term target of a 55 percent reduction in greenhouse gas emissions by 2030, all sectors would have to do even more to meet that goal.
+In June 2021, EU member states sealed their even more ambitious medium-term target of a 55 percent reduction in greenhouse gas emissions by 2030.
+All sectors will have to do more to meet that goal.

-Putting a price on emissions gives an incentive to domestic companies to work and produce in an increasingly climate-friendly manner, but the European Commission is worried that this would lead to a competitive disadvantage and “carbon leakage” if the EU’s trading partners are not pricing carbon in a similar way.
+Putting a price on emissions gives an incentive to domestic companies to work and produce in an increasingly climate-friendly manner, but the European Commission is worried that this leads to a competitive disadvantage and “carbon leakage” if the EU’s trading partners are not pricing carbon in a similar way